Bendix Corporation

-Bendix Corporation is an American manufacturing and engineering company which, during various times in its existence, made automotive brake shoes and systems, vacuum tubes, aircraft brakes, aeronautical hydraulics and electric power systems, avionics, aircraft and automobile fuel control systems, radios, televisions and computers.
-It was also well known for the name Bendix, as used on home clothes washing machines, but never actually made these appliances.
+Bendix Corporation is an American manufacturing and engineering company founded in 1924 and subsidiary of Knorr-Bremse since 2002.

+During various times in its existence, Bendix made automotive brake shoes and systems, vacuum tubes, aircraft brakes, aeronautical hydraulics and electric power systems, avionics, aircraft and automobile fuel control systems, radios, televisions and computers.
+A line of home clothes washing machines in the mid-20th century were marketed as Bendix, though those were produced by a partner company that licensed its name.
+As of 2025, the company focuses on the trucking and automotive industries.

 History

 Early history

-Founder and inventor Vincent Bendix initially began his corporation in a hotel room in Chicago in 1914 with an agreement with the struggling bicycle brake manufacturing firm, Eclipse Machine Company of Elmira, New York.
+Founder and inventor Vincent Bendix filed for a patent for the Bendix drive on May 2, 1914.
+The drive engages the starter motor with an internal combustion engine and is still used on most automobiles today.
+Bendix initially began his new corporation in a hotel room in Chicago in 1914 with an agreement with the struggling bicycle brake manufacturing firm, Eclipse Machine Company of Elmira, New York.
 Bendix granted permission to his invention which was described as "a New York device for the starting of explosive motors."
 This company made a low cost triple thread screw which could be used in the manufacture of other drive parts.
-By using this screw with the Eclipse Machine Company, Bendix had a good foundation for his future business plans.